26-Year-Old Pitcher – Los Angeles Dodgers

 Agreed to a one-year, $1.4M deal with the Dodgers in January 2016.

-Avilan was optioned to Triple-A on Monday.
+Avilan was optioned to Triple-A Oklahoma City on Thursday.

 To instantly reveal our fantasy analysis of every player – including Luis Avilan – simply subscribe now.